Using funcxy with Commonly-Used Diffraction Software

 )

-You can now plot morphed_chi
+You can now plot morphed_chi against your target_chi

 to see if the refinement has helped in the calibration!

-To see the calibrated values, you can print out morph_info
+To see the calibrated values, you can print out morph_info.

 If you would like to morph over other PyFai parameters

-you can adjust the wrapper function wrap
+you can adjust the wrapper function wrap to take in

 these parameters.